What a blessing it is to celebrate Easter Sunday with you!

 Many churches have invested lots of resources into these Easter Sunday morning services.
 Personal invitations must be extended by faith, and the facilities need to be prepared.
 Whether you’re a part of my church or another good congregation, I trust you’re willing to do your part.

-Over the years, I’ve read many versions of what I’m about to list.
-But let me briefly list the practical steps you can take to help with your Resurrection Sunday worship services.
-I’ve added some references to help you see the God’s Word as our basis.
-Consider this a common sense approach that forsakes selfishness and focuses on others.
+Over the years, I’ve read many versions of what I’m sharing.
+But let me briefly list the practical steps you can take to help.
+I’ve added some references to help you see God’s Word as the basis of these efforts.
+Consider this a common-sense approach that forsakes selfishness and focuses on others.

 - Park as far away as you reasonably can.
 Leave the spaces closest to the worship center entrances available for guests, senior adults, and those with special needs.
 See Mark 10:42-45.

-- Pick a seat as near to the front of your worship sanctuary as possible.
+- Pick a seat near the front of your worship sanctuary as possible.
+Where you choose to sit speaks volumes.
 First-time guests are usually more comfortable in the rows closest to the lobby.
-Where you choose to sit speaks volumes.
 See James 2:1-9.

 - Participate wholeheartedly in the worship service.
-Prove to everyone present that Jesus is your Lord by giving Him the worship that He deserves.
-See Psalm 29:2, and John 4:24.
+Prove to everyone present that Jesus is your Lord by giving Him the worship He deserves.
+See Psalm 29:2 and John 4:24.

-These measures are necessary because most guests will make up their mind about our church within their first seven minutes on our campus.
-That means the best first impression is made before they ever hear the the music and the message.
+These measures are necessary because most guests will make up their minds about our church within their first seven minutes on our campus.
+That means the best first impression is made before they hear the music and the message.

-Genuine Christian hospitality prepares the way for our guests to have the best possible worship experience.
+Genuine Christian hospitality prepares our guests to have the best possible worship experience.
 I want our church to be guilty of demonstrating the love of God to every person He sends our way.